cloudfoundry/postgres-release/docs/hooks.md

   If for example you want to use psql in your hook, you can specify:
   `${PACKAGE_DIR}/bin/psql -p ${PORT} -U vcap postgres -c "\l"`

 - In relation to the start up sequence, `databases.hooks.post-start` and `pg_janitor` may run concurrently.
 It implies that `databases.hooks.post-start` may or may not run before `pg_janitor` actually creates the roles and databases; if you need a database or a role there, wait that it has been actually created before using it.
+- Since monit starts and stops postgres based on the PostgreSQL process id, the `databases.hooks.post-stop` script may run concurrently with the restart of PostgreSQL.
+Likewise, the `databases.hooks.post-start` script may run concurrently with the stop of PostgreSQL.

 ## Using hooks to replace `run_on_every_startup` property